-Metric Name Metric Description Metric Collected for These Platforms

-A list of all IP addresses assigned to the host.
-AIX

-HP-UX

-ipAddresses Linux

-Solaris

-Windows

-Shows whether the agent is able to connect to the host for AIX

-monitoring.
-Monitored state is MONITORED, HP-UX

-monitored UNMONITORED, or UNAVAILABLE.
-Linux

-Solaris

-Windows

-The name of this host.
-AIX

-HP-UX

-name Linux

-Solaris

-Windows

-The number of processes running on the host.
-AIX

-HP-UX

-numProcesses Linux

-Solaris

-Windows

-The primary or canonical IP address for this host.
-AIX

-HP-UX

-primarylpAddress Linux

-Solaris

-Windows

-The host system reboot count.
-AIX

-• HP-UX

-rebootCount Linux

-Solaris

-Windows

-The run queue length.
-AIX
+Metric Name Metric Description Metric Collected for These Platforms ipAddresses A list of all IP addresses assigned to the host.
+AIX HP-UX Linux ipAddresses Solaris Windows monitored Shows whether the agent is able to connect to the host for monitoring.
+Monitored state is MONITORED, UNMONITORED, or UNAVAILABLE.
+AIX HP-UX Linux Solaris Windows name The name of this host.
+AIX HP-UX Linux Solaris Windows numProcesses The number of processes running on the host.
+AIX HP-UX Linux Solaris Windows primarylpAddress The primary or canonical IP address for this host.
+AIX HP-UX Linux Solaris Windows rebootCount The host system reboot count.
+AIX HP-UX Linux Solaris Windows runQueueLength The run queue length.
 NOTE: IntelliProfile thresholds are defined for this metric.
-HP-UX

-runQueueLength For details, review the thresholds list in the Manage Linux
+For details, review the thresholds list in the Manage Thresholds dashboard.
+AIX HP-UX Linux Solaris Windows a.
+This metric is available only on AIX systems using native collectors.
+It is not collected for command line.

-Thresholds dashboard.
-Solaris

-Windows